wharfkit/website/src/routes/blog/posts/14-sessionkit-user-interface-preview.md

 With the base dependencies installed, now is time to find a place in the application where it can initialize an instance of the [Session Kit](https://github.com/wharfkit/session).
 The Session Kit itself should only need to be set up once and then can create/access any number of individual Sessions for multiple blockchains and/or accounts.

-For the purposes of this simple technical preview, all of the code is included in a [single component to help illustrate how they connect](https://github.com/wharfkit/example-vite-svelte-ts/blob/3fb8c99eb19030698929edc855f651331ac94f04/src/lib/Login.svelte).
+For the purposes of this simple technical preview, all of the code is included in a [single component to help illustrate how it all connects](https://github.com/wharfkit/example-vite-svelte-ts/blob/3fb8c99eb19030698929edc855f651331ac94f04/src/lib/Login.svelte).
 When developing more complex applications, this Session Kit instance will need to be set up somewhere in the application where all components related to session management will have access to it.

 ### The Web UI Renderer